 Some chemotherapy drugs can kill both cancer and healthy cells.
 Other newer drugs can target only cancer cells.

 Cancer treatment can have side effects.
 The patient may feel very tired or feel like they need to vomit.

 The doctor can suggest ways to manage these problems, prescribing drugs that fight nausea.

-Talking with family and friends about how the patient is feeling, raising concerns and fears, is helpful while receiving treatment and can be a great source of support.
+Talking with family and friends about how the patient feels and raising concerns and fears is helpful while receiving treatment and can be a great source of support.